nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 mount -t nfs 10.10.102.151:/opt/conf /mnt/conf -o nolock
 ```

-*The `-o nolock` option is required for mounting old-style (RH 5.2 or older) NFS servers, as well as other NFS servers that don't support lockd.*
+*(The `-o nolock` option is required for mounting old-style (RH 5.2 or older) NFS servers, as well as other NFS servers that don't support lockd)*

 With the directory mounted, we can go ahead and explore it:

 ![screenshot12](../assets/images/vulnnet_internal/screenshot12.png)

 There are a few directories, but what really interested me was the **/redis** directory.
+In it, we find the **redis.conf** configuration file:

 ![screenshot13](../assets/images/vulnnet_internal/screenshot13.png)

-In it, we find the **redis.conf** configuration file.
+**Snippet of redis.conf:**

 ![screenshot14](../assets/images/vulnnet_internal/screenshot14.png)

-Fortunately for us, the configuration file actually contains the **master password** for the Redis DB: **B65Hx562F@ggAZ@F**
+Fortunately for us, the configuration file actually contains the master password for the Redis DB:

+> B65Hx562F@ggAZ@F

-With that, we can connect back to the Redis server and authenticate ourselves using the `auth` command
+With that, we can connect back to the Redis server and authenticate ourselves using the `auth` command:

 ![screenshot15](../assets/images/vulnnet_internal/screenshot15.png)